 Similar to the above point regarding clear links is the need to have any directing text to be easily understood by users of such programs.

-A bad habit is to use what is referred to as a sensory instruction.
+A bad habit is to use what is referred to as sensory instruction.
 An example of this in a bad sense is a sentence that just states that you can find more information on the left of the page.
 This won’t be clear to an impaired user.

-The key point here in an SEO sense is that this links in with the fact that search bots don’t recognise sensory characteristics.
+The key point here in an SEO sense is that this links in with the fact that search bots don’t recognize sensory characteristics.
 This means that sensory instruction won’t be picked up properly.
 Consequently, you’ll lose out on some page ranking potential as a result.

 It can seem like an irritation having to spend more time tailoring your content when you’re already busy.
 However, the fact is that once you have your head around the main points and themes it will become second nature.